 - The player characters of the Dragon Age series tend to inspire a lot of people:

-- In Dragon Age: Origins both Soris and Shianni have shades of this towards City Elf Warden.
+- In Dragon Age: Origins both Soris and Shianni have shades of this towards City Elf Warden which will finally made clear if you fight back against the injustices the human nobles inflicted against you and your kind.
 This can be later subverted if you leave them both on mercy of humans.

 - Varric accuses Cassandra of becoming hero-worshipper towards Hawke.
 She is visibly captivated by the Champion's legend, especially if the Arishok is defeated in a single combat.
 If Hawke is male, Varric additionally teases her about developing a little crush along the way.